Esperance Museum Donations

 - I have an item similar to one in the Museum’s collection.
 What can you tell me about it?

 The Museum is staffed by volunteers who only work limited hours each week.
 The volunteers are not able to provide a full research service and can only provide a brief overview of the items that are within the Esperance Museum collection.
-However, if you are in or visiting Esperance you could make an appointment to access the records and conduct the research you require.
+However, you can make an appointment to access the records and conduct the research you require.

 While we can provide information about the items in our collection, we cannot conduct research on your behalf.
 However we may be able to refer you to sources that may be able to assist.